-Legacy features are features we plan on removing in future releases of Looker, so we strongly recommend moving away from their use.
+Legacy features are features we plan on removing in the future, so we strongly recommend moving away from their use.
 Legacy features can often be confusing or inconsistent, which is why they’ve been replaced with something we think works much better.

 As shown above, the Legacy Features panel displays each available legacy feature and the planned timing for removing that feature.